top of page

 Terpenes are the aromatic compounds in cannabis (and many other plants) that influence flavor, smell, and—most importantly—how a strain affects you.
 Understanding terpenes can help you pick the right strain for your mood, energy level, and overall experience.

-Instead of focusing only on THC percentages, paying attention to terpene profiles can help you find a strain that gives you the high you actually want—whether that’s relaxing, energizing, or somewhere in between.
+Instead of focusing only on THC percentages, paying attention to terpene profiles can help you find a strain that gives you the high you want—whether that’s relaxing, energizing, or somewhere in between.

 Popular Cannabis Terpenes & Their Effects